Iridoviridae

 Iridoviridae is a family of viruses with double-stranded DNA genomes.
 Amphibians, fish, and invertebrates such as arthropods serve as natural hosts.
 There are currently 22 species in this family, divided among two subfamilies and seven genera.

 Nomenclature

 The name is derived from Iris, the Greek goddess of the rainbow.
 This name was chosen because of the "rainbow-like" iridescence observed in heavily infected insects and pelleted samples of invertebrate iridoviruses.

-It may refer to any member of the Iridoviridae family or a particular genus within Iridoviridae.